Order Online or Call

 4. Withholding Tax Obligations

-• The amount withheld should be reported on Form 1042-S and sent to the IRS.
+• The orchestra must report the amount withheld on Form 1042-S and send it to the IRS.

-• The orchestra must also submit Form 1042 (Annual Withholding Tax Return for U.S. Source Income of Foreign Persons) to report all the withholding on payments made to nonresident aliens.
+• Submit Form 1042 (Annual Withholding Tax Return for U.S. Source Income of Foreign Persons) to report total withholding for the year

 Your email address will not be published.
 Required fields are marked *